tlahitte/karamove_texture_drawing/README.md

 1. **Download the Addon**:

    - Download the latest release zip file from the [Releases](#) section.
+   - Extract it's content to a new folder

 2. **Install the Addon in Blender**:

-   - Open Blender.
+   - Open Blender: Blender > Blender-Karamove9th_CircusScene.blend
    - Go to **Edit > Preferences**.
    - Select the **Add-ons** tab.
    - Click on **Install...** at the top.
-   - Navigate to the downloaded zip file, select it, and click **Install Add-on**.
+   - Navigate to the extracted zip file > Plugin_Blender, select the zip file, and click **Install Add-on**.
    - Enable the addon by checking the box next to **Karamove - Texture Drawing**.
+   - Set your Watchfolder path to the Watchfolder directory that came with the project

 ## Usage Instructions